Can I receive credit for this opportunity? If so, how much credit will I receive? +

 Is my deposit or program fee refundable? +

 Your deposit is not refundable.
-However, it can be transferred to another available HEX program if space is available within 6 months.
+However, on the discretion of HEX, it may be transferred to another available HEX program (SF on a case by case basis) if space is available within 6 months, and if notified in writing within the withdrawal period.
 Please review the Terms and Conditions for further details on the deposit and program fee.

 Is there a minimum GPA or unit requirement for the Hacker Exchange programs? +

 While the Hacker Exchange does not impose a GPA requirement, your university may require minimum grade and units for participation.
-Please check with your university mobility office.
+Please check with your university study abroad office.
 You will require a minimum units completed to be eligible for the Australian government OS-HELP loans if you are relying on that.

 What happens after I’m accepted? +